Q-Y-12/COMP9001-Project/README.md

 7. view usage statistics

 ## Message Styles
-The messages in the program has four styles:
+The messages in the program have four styles:
 1. Chaotic: the excuse is ridiculous, random and mainly for fun.
 2. Honest: the excuse is polite, sincere, responsible and sounds like a real apology.
 3. Confused: the excuse sounds like the user is pretending not to understand what happened and should be short and slightly silly.
 4. Let it go: the excuse is lazy, careless and relaxed.
-People will not explain much and just accepts the situation.
+People will not explain much and just accept the situation.

 ## Python Concepts Used
 This project uses: